hcixaitutorial/hcixaitutorial.github.io/index.md

 - **How to explain?**

     What are the state-of-the-art XAI techniques?
-How do they work?
 How to determine their suitability for different AI applications, users and contexts?
+How to design XAI user experiences?

 - **Where to start with XAI?**

-    What tools are available for implementing XAI techniques?
+    What tools are available for implementing XAI?
 What guidelines are available for designing XAI?
-Where to find relevant technical or educational resources?
+Where to find relevant resources?

 - **What is next?**